KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - What does SAML stand for?
 - What identity federation does AWS support that many idPs use?
 - What do you need to implement SAML 2.0-Based Federation in AWS?
-- What does SAML 2.0-Based Federation by using Web Identity Federation use as federated services?
+- What does "SAML 2.0-Based Federation by using Web Identity Federation" use as federated services?

 ---